EAexist/Detecting-Translated-Korean-Texts-Using-GRU/README.md

 # Detecting-Translated-Korean-Texts-Using-GRU

 ## Sources and how to execute

-### Pre-trained word-embedding load, model, training and evaluation
+### 1. `src/Detecting Translated Texts Using GRU.ipynb`

-src/Detecting Translated Texts Using GRU.ipynb
+Pre-trained word-embedding load, model, training and evaluation

 #### Google Colab
 You can directly execute the codes with google colab in following link.